 ABD students are permitted to take a summer internship that relates to their PhD studies with the approval of their advisor and the department.
 (Non-ABD students may be allowed to take an internship in rare circumstances).
 Typically, students will not receive a stipend from the department during their internship.
 The student is required to remain enrolled full-time in the university by registering for 36 units of Internship credit.
-To be approved for the internship, students should contact the graduate program coordinator at least a month in advance of the start of the summer semester.
+To be approved for the internship, students should contact the academic program manager at least a month in advance of the start of the summer semester.
 A copy of the internship offer, description of work, dates of internship, and written approval from the advisor should be submitted to the department.
 A pass/no pass grade will be assigned and students should submit a 1-2 page write up at the end of the internship period.
-Students on a visa are responsible for working with OIE to ensure they remain in legal standing with their visa.